nsfcac/repacss-user-guide/docs/connecting/vscode.md

 Visual Studio Code is a modern, lightweight IDE (Integrated Development Environment) that supports remote development through SSH.
 It is highly customizable and offers a wide range of extensions for languages and workflows common in HPC environments, such as Python, C/C++, Fortran, and more.

 !!! warning
-    When using the integrated terminal in Visual Studio Code to connect to the system, the `interactive` alias may not work as expected.
-Users might encounter issues when attempting to request compute resources through this method.
+    When using the integrated terminal in Visual Studio Code to connect to the system, the `interactive` alias may not function as intended.
+This can lead to unexpected behavior when attempting to request compute resources.

-!!! tip
+!!! success
-    To start an interactive session in VS Code, use the `salloc` command directly instead of relying on the `interactive` alias:

-    ```bash
-    salloc --nodes=1 --ntasks=1 --cpus-per-task=8 --time=01:00:00 --partition=zen4
-    ```
+    Users should open a standard terminal session and run the `interactive` command there to ensure proper configuration of the interactive session.

 ---

 ## Connecting with VSCode Remote SSH